 It is affixed over the stoma 'button' with a thick waxy faceplate that's sticky on one side.
 With this type, you have to carefully stick it on to ensure it is totally sealed.
-There must be no air pockets which may widen and encourage leakages.
+There must be no air pockets that may widen and encourage leakages.

-It may sound complicated to fit, but it isn't, once you get the hang of it.
+It may sound complicated to fit, but it isn't once you get the hang of it.
 Many ostomates use stick-on types.

 The strap-on colostomy bag, on the other hand, is fitted over the stoma and held with a belt that goes around your abdomen to hold it in place.
-Some users find this type fairly uncomfortable but that's a matter of opinion.
+Some users find this type fairly uncomfortable, but that's a matter of opinion.

 Other Supplies You Will Need Include